A Blog Solution With Coexisting Themes

 --_config.next.yml Next theme configuration

-• Maintain unique dependencies for each
+• Maintain their unique dependencies

-• Use custom build commands
+• Use custom generation commands

-Theme Installation Phase Generation Phase
+Theme Installation Stage Generation Stage

 Aurora npm install hexo-plugin-aurora hexo generate --config _config.yml